-We show in the lower panel of figure \ref{diffaspectratio} the perturbed gas surface density profiles for the different aspect ratios and compare accreting planets with planets that have a fixed planetary mass of $\rm 0.5 \; M_J$.
+We show in the lower panel of Fig. \ref{diffaspectratio}, the perturbed gas surface density profiles for the different aspect ratios and compare accreting planets with planets that have a fixed planetary mass of $\rm 0.5 \; M_J$.
 Gas accretion has a different impact on the gas surface density profile depending on the aspect ratio.
 For $h = 0.07$, the gap is deeper with accretion than without accretion.
-For $h = 0.05$, we find back the same result from section \ref{section_accvsnonacc} where gas accretion has only a slight impact on the gap depth.
-Finally, for $h = 0.03$, the planet reached gap opening mass, making the gap look really similar in the accreting and non accreting cases.
-Comparing a planet with a fixed mass of $\rm 0.2\;M_J$ for $h=0.03$ (below the gap opening mass defined by \cite{Crida2006}) with an accreting planet of the same mass (not shown), reveals a deeper gap in the case of the fixed mass planet.
-Our results show three different behaviors depending on the aspect ratio: gas accretion helps creating a deeper gap (large h), has almost no impact ($h=0.05$) or prevents from creating a deeper gap (low h).
-These three behaviors are explained in section \ref{section_gapopeningmass}, where we explore the impact of gas accretion on the gap opening mass.
-In the low aspect ratio case, one should note that a $\rm 20\;M_\oplus$ mass planet already creates a deep gap at low viscosities.
-We choose to keep this initial mass in this section to compare with the higher aspect ratios as the comparison is made at high viscosity.
-However, we reduce the initial mass down to $\rm 10\;M_\oplus$ in section \ref{section_gapopeningmass} to study the impact on the gap opening mass as a function of the disc parameters.
+For $h = 0.05$, we find back the same result from Sect. \ref{section_accvsnonacc}, where gas accretion has only a slight impact on the gap depth.
+Finally, for $h = 0.03$, the planet has reached its gap-opening mass, which shows a similar-looking for both the accreting and non-accreting cases.
+Comparing a planet with a fixed mass of $\rm 0.2\;M_J$ for $h=0.03$ (below the gap opening mass defined by \citealt{Crida2006}) with an accreting planet of the same mass (not shown) reveals a deeper gap in the case of the fixed mass planet.
+Our results show three different behaviors depending on the aspect ratio: 1) gas accretion helps creating a deeper gap (large h); 2) it has almost no impact ($h=0.05$); or 3) it prevents the creation of a deeper gap (low h).
+These three behaviors are explained in Sect. \ref{section_gapopeningmass}, where we explore the impact of gas accretion on the gap-opening mass.
+In the case of a low aspect ratio, one should note that a $\rm 20\;M_\oplus$ mass planet already creates a deep gap at low viscosities.
+We chose to keep this initial mass in this section in order to compare it with the higher aspect ratios as the comparison is made at high viscosity.
+However, we reduce the initial mass down to $\rm 10\;M_\oplus$ in Sect. \ref{section_gapopeningmass} to study the impact on the gap-opening mass as a function of the disc parameters.